jordanamorais/lfrgs-frontend-samples/README.md

 ## Templates

-Some [useful templates](templates/) to use in your Liferay projects.
+Some [useful content templates](templates/) to use in your Liferay projects.

 ## Form validations